chainguard-images/images/images/vault/README.md

  - The directory for filesystem driver (not used by default) is `/var/lib/vault`
  - The directory for logs (not used by default) is `/var/log/vault`
  - The vault binary and entrypoint script are stored in `/usr/bin`
+ - The underlying OS is [Wolfi](https://wolfi.dev) (which is glibc based) whereas the Hashicorp image uses Alpine (which is musl based)

 This image supports the same environment variables as the [hashicorp/vault](https://hub.docker.com/r/hashicorp/vault) image.